Yogeshmuppiri/live-news-dashboard/README.md

 This application implements a lightweight yet effective ETL (Extract, Transform, Load) pipeline to process live news data in real time:

 ✅ Extract
-Fetches live news headlines from:

-GNews API (for India)

-New York Times Top Stories API (for USA)
+Fetches live news headlines from: GNews API (for India) and New York Times Top Stories API (for USA)

 Extracted fields:
 title
 source
 publishedAt
 description (for NYT)

 🔁 Transform
 Cleans and filters raw news data to ensure format consistency.
 Applies sentiment analysis using TextBlob:
-Calculates polarity score for each title.
+Calculates the polarity score for each title.
 Classifies each headline as Positive, Negative, or Neutral.
-Prepares a structured Pandas DataFrame for visualization and export.
+Prepares a structured Pandas DataFrame for visualisation and export.

 📥 Load
 Loads the transformed data into:
 An interactive Streamlit interface for real-time display.
-Pie chart using Plotly to visualize sentiment distribution.
+Pie chart using Plotly to visualise sentiment distribution.
 PDF report using ReportLab containing:
 News headlines with sentiment labels
 Timestamped metadata